· Updated · Saurabh Bedi · Tax Advice

 The final quarter covers 6 January to 5 April, completing the tax year.
 The 7 May deadline gives you one month after the year end to prepare your fourth quarterly update.

-After submitting all four quarterly updates, you prepare an end-of-period statement and final declaration by 31 January following the tax year.
+After submitting all four quarterly updates, you prepare a single Final Declaration by 31 January following the tax year.
 This replaces the traditional Self Assessment return and crystallises your tax position for the year, including any adjustments, reliefs, capital allowances, and other items not captured in the quarterly updates.
+(The previously-proposed End of Period Statement was removed by HMRC ahead of MTD for ITSA going live, so there’s only one year-end submission to deal with — the Final Declaration.)

 MTD for ITSA requires digital records and functional compatible software that maintains digital links and submits updates directly to HMRC.
 Manual-only spreadsheets fall short unless you connect them through approved bridging software